The principal regulators of US employee benefits have recently published updates to their guidance plans for the coming months.

-- On May 18, 2016, the U.S. Department of Labor (DOL) updated its Semi-Annual Regulatory Agenda.
+- On October 18, 2018, the US Department of Labor (DOL) published its Semi-Annual Regulatory Agenda, stating the agency’s current and long-term regulatory activities.
 This publication takes the form of a Federal Register notice to comply with certain administrative requirements.
 The DOL’s agenda and related materials include 13 pending projects related to employee benefits, which are listed in the chart below in order of the projected timetable for next steps.
 (In the ordinary course, the projected dates shown on the agenda may prove to be ambitious.)

 Projects added to the agendas since they were last published are shown in bold.
-There are 14 new IRS initiatives, and no new DOL initiatives.
-We also note that the section 280G guidance project is no longer on the IRS Business Plan.
+There are two new DOL initiatives and no new IRS initiatives.